LiontosDionisis/crudAPI-javascript/README.md

-Create Read Update Delete API in JavaScript.
+CRUD API in JavaScript.
 Using express, swagger and mongoose libraries
+Database: MongoDB